minoobeyzavi/Transpara/AIT/README.md

 RON - Research Octane Number</br>
 MON - Motor Octane Number

 G, H6 & 7 report files are measurements from normal monitoring of gasoline stream.
 QC is for when they switch in once a day to measure the stream.
+H7 is automated & QC is human-entered.
+Limits for MON & RON are +/- 0.1 for the deviation.
+Limits for T50 are +/- 5 degrees.